-In this article I’m going to break down several different passive income sources that I’ve been generating over the past few months.
+In this article, I’m going to break down several different passive income sources that I’ve been generating over the past few months.
 I hope this will give you insights into passive income opportunities and ways you can create $1,000 plus in monthly passive income.

 I feel as though there’s kind of this misconception that people view passive income just like money falling from the sky and just growing on trees.
-But realistically being pragmatic, that’s not how passive income really works.
+But realistically being pragmatic, that’s not how passive income works.

-And that’s why some people like Gary Vaynerchuk don’t talk too positively about passive income because I think there definitely is a disconnect with people when they think about passive income.
+And that’s why some people like Gary Vaynerchuk don’t talk too positively about passive income because I think there is a disconnect with people when they think about passive income.
 It is a term that has been used by the network marketing profession for years.
 While I am personally a believer in network marketing, there is no doubt that many who have joined a company over the past 15 years thought they were buying a lottery ticket, instead of building a real business.

 Passive income is real and many of us have experienced it for many years.
 However, it’s not just money falling from the sky. it’s not just totally free money.
 You’re doing something upfront to then reap the rewards of that work or that investment later on down the road.
 In this work a week and pay me society in which we live passive income is hard for many people to really wrap their minds around.

 So that’s what I want to clear up in this article and I’m going to show you some of the different ways that I’ve been generating primarily passive income.
 We’re not talking about anything that you would do actively, daily.
-What I might be doing with my cooking up some different income streams each day, knowing I will get paid this month from work I have already don., I want to break this down for you.
+What I might be doing with my cooking up some different income streams each day, knowing I will get paid this month from work I have already done, I want to break this down for you.

 I heard it said recently that: